DevilYangS/EMO-NAS-CD/ReadMe.md

 Then you can get the following plotting.
 <img src='images/A7.png' alt="sym" width="100%">

-After that, you can directly  run the `main.py` to train these models to get their results.
+After that, you can directly  run the `main.py` to train these models and get their results.

 **Note that** `main.py` has contained the models of *A1-A7* and *S1-S7*, where the models of *fA1-fA7* and *fS1-fS7* found by EMO-NSA-CD(flops) i.e., `EvolutionarySearch_FLOPs.py` are also included.
 Besides, the models found by AZ, MOAZ, and *RandomSearch* are also included as follows:
 ```